 Meditation is the practice of improving your mindful awareness.
-Most types of meditation focus on the breath, but not all meditation has to be formal.
+Most types of meditation focus on the breath, but not all meditation and mindfulness doesn't have to be formal.
 You can also find greater clarity from regular moments of reflection.

 During your meditations, you may stop to think about some specific questions.

 One of the most frequent forms of meditation you may practice comes from carrying out everyday tasks that give you a sense of therapeutic serenity and allows you to focus on the present moment, such as washing dishes, going for a run, and going to church.